JasonHyun/MiFoodTech/design/design-journey.md

 #### Future Page (Danielle)
 **First Iteration Desktop**
-![First Iteration of Desktop Future](/design/future1.jpg)
+![First Iteration of Desktop Future](/design/future1.jpg) This page uses a streamlined layout which focuses on investment and the future company outlook.
+This page will use a hover timeline which increases audience interactivity and engagement.
+Additional information will be provided for interested investors and other uses who want to learn more or are seeking to contact MiTechFood.
+This design aligns with the overall layout and theme of the other pages and fits seamlessly with our overall design.

 **Second Iteration Desktop**
-![Second Iteration of Desktop Future](/design/future2.jpg)
+![Second Iteration of Desktop Future](/design/future2.jpg) The second design is slightly less interactive than the first design and employs a more straightforward and basic layout.
+The timeline will be listed in a horizontal format and remain static.
+There will also be two paragraphs one focusing on future planning and another of acquisition strategy.
+This will appeal to the audience because it is both straightforward and functional, but its also full of important investing and outlook information.

 **First Iteration Mobile**
 ![First Iteration of Desktop Future](/design/future3.jpg)

+The mobile design closely follows design and layout ideas used in future 1.
+However, a hamburger menu is employed for the nav bar to help account for the lack of screen size.
+A carousel is also used to help consolidate the timeline in the desktop version so that the audience a=can easily glance through the years projections with relative ease.

 **Second Iteration Mobile**
-![Second Iteration of Desktop Future](/design/future4.jpg)
+![Second Iteration of Desktop Future](/design/future4.jpg) The second iteration is similar to the first but instead splits the customer acquisition into a paragraph and an image, This breaks up the page more and make it more readable.
+There is less text and the information is more easily digestible.
+A slideshow will be used instead of a carousel to help create a moving timeline that audience members can click through and view.

 #### Why Us Page (Melissa)